Differentially Private Confidence Intervals for Proportions under Stratified Random Sampling: Methodology

 \subsection{Estimating with Private Sample Sizes}

-When sample sizes are public information, keeping the proportions private is essentially protecting only the numerator (the counts of individuals with $y = 1$).
+When sample sizes are public information, keeping the proportions private is essentially protecting only the numerator, i.e., the counts of individuals with $y = 1$.
 In some cases where subpopulation proportions also need to be estimated, Algorithms \ref{alg:strlevel} and \ref{alg:poplevel} with public sample sizes can lead to privacy leakage since the counts become the denominator.
-Therefore, a method of constructing confidence intervals for proportions to keep both the counts and sample sizes private is necessary.
+For example, one may ask the following queries: (1) what is the proportion of females in the US; and (2) what is the proportion of unemployed among females in the US.
+The number of females is the numerator in query (1) but becomes the denominator in query (2).
+Employing Algorithms \ref{alg:strlevel} or \ref{alg:poplevel} protects the number of females in query (1) but reveals it in query (2).
+Therefore, a method of constructing confidence intervals for proportions to keep both the counts and sample sizes private is necessary for subpopulation analysis.
 We protect the sample sizes by adding noise to them.
-As a result, sample sizes are not fixed and therefore we need the unbounded notion of differential privacy with the adjacency relation $\sim_\adjpriv$.
+As a result, sample sizes are not fixed and therefore we need the unbounded notion of differential privacy with the adjacency relation $\sim_r$.

 In the following, we extend Algorithm \ref{alg:strlevel} to serve the needs of privacy protection of sample sizes by adding noise at the stratum level.
 (It is not obvious how to extend Algorithm \ref{alg:poplevel}, which adds noise at the population level.
 It requires more sophisticated mechanisms; we briefly discuss in Section 6.)

 To begin, we first consider the setting of simple random sampling.
 The idea is to add independent Gaussian noise to both the numerator and denominator for each stratum.
 For ease of notation, we first consider a single stratum with count $c = \sum_{i=1}^nx_i$.
 We know